 In this official account there are references to the menace posed by saltwater crocodiles at Ramree Island.
-However, there is no specific mention of the crocodile attack killing over 900 Japanese.
+However, there is no specific mention of the crocodile attack devouring over 900 Japanese.

 In addition, the references made to crocodiles are minimal compared to the passages detailing the dangers of malaria.
 This disease seriously hindered both sides’ attempt to gain control of the island.
 On mainland Burma, diseases such as malaria accounted for almost half the total death toll of Allied forces.

 Furthermore, this official account which contains no mention of the massacre, nevertheless emphasizes the fierce Japanese resistance which lasted into April 1945.
-This suggests that the Japanese did not suffer a major setback of over 900 men killed on the night of February 19th.
+This suggests that the Japanese did not suffer a major setback of over 900 men finished off on the night of February 19th.

 McLynn is disturbed by the willingness of other writers to cite the details provided by Wright and the Guinness Book of Records without confirming the veracity of such information.
 To counter this, he tries to provide a rational argument and bring a voice of reason to the debate.